jaxxstorm/leebriggs.co.uk/_posts/2022-05-09-learning-to-love-yaml.md

 ![YAML](/img/talk-about-the-yaml.jpg)

 Pulumi has long been the refuge of people not wanting to use YAML in their infrastructure definitions.
-Our marketing content was focused entirely on the idea you could use familiar or general purpose, expressive languages to define your infrastructure.
-I talked with hundreds of users who repeatedly told me that _not_ having YAML support was enlightening.
+Our marketing content was focused entirely on the idea you could use "familiar" or general purpose, expressive languages to define your infrastructure.
+I've talked with hundreds of users who repeatedly told me that _not_ having YAML support was enlightening.

 To understand why YAML is now a supported language, we first need to look at the problem we're trying to solve, and those problems invariably come from our users or _potential_ users.